nike14/nike14.github.io/index.md

 ### Responsibilities​ :
 1. Working and mentoring automation QA technology teams at Avalara.
-2. Working and mentoring automation and manual QA technology teams at AgroStar - India's first direct-to-farmer m-commerce platform.
+2. Define test strategies for testing RESTful APIs, web apps, Android apps testing in the overall tech stack of the business flow.
-3. Define test strategies for testing RESTful APIs, web apps, Android apps testing in the overall tech stack of the business flow.
+3. Responsible for developing robust API as well as UI based testing frameworks using Java, Selenium, TestNG, REST Assured, Appium, Python etc.
-4. Responsible for developing robust API as well as UI based testing frameworks using Java, Selenium, TestNG, REST Assured, Appium, Python etc.
+4. Responsible for providing Test Estimation in Sprint, Test Case Review as well as Test Case writing
 5. Implemented Locust as load testing tool.